ITurres/O.P-Project/README.md

 /////////

 The footer: I need to make sure the footer stays at the bottom of the page, in order to achieve that i have to display flex the {body} justify the content with space in between and the flex direction has to be VERTICAL hence "Column".

+The plan for tomorrow will be to:

+*Change all the dummy text with proper text/info.
+*Check everything if needed to be resized, etc.
+*Make the page responsive to shrink and grow and organize items, etc (with media queries, etc).